Databricks Delta supports most of the options provided by Spark SQL DataFrame read and write APIs for performing batch reads and writes on tables.

 The DataFrame returned automatically reads the most recent snapshot of the table for any query; you never need to run

-This feature is available with Databricks Runtime 5.2 and above and is Experimental.
+This feature is available with Databricks Runtime 5.3 and above.

-Delta time travel allows you to query an older snapshot of a Delta table.
+Databricks Delta time travel allows you to query an older snapshot of a Databricks Delta table.
 Time travel has many use cases, including:

 - Re-creating analyses, reports, or outputs (for example, the output of a machine learning model).
-This could be useful for debugging or auditing, especially in regulated fields.
+This could be useful for debugging or auditing, especially in regulated industries.

 - Writing complex temporal queries.